-Tillerson in Saudi Arabia to seek end to Qatar dispute
+No breakthrough in Gulf crisis as Tillerson extends trip

 - He announced a US-Qatari memorandum of understanding on fighting terrorism on Tuesday

-(CNN)US Secretary of State Rex Tillerson arrived in Saudi Arabia Wednesday to continue his efforts to try to resolve a stand-off between Qatar and four Arab nations, who have accused their gas-rich neighbor of supporting terrorism.
+(CNN)US Secretary of State Rex Tillerson has extended his efforts to resolve a standoff between Qatar and four Arab nations, wrapping up a high-level meeting in Saudi Arabia with no sign of a breakthrough and announcing he will return to Qatar on Thursday.

-He is holding talks in Jeddah with foreign ministers from the four nations leading the boycott of Qatar, namely, Saudi Arabia, Bahrain, Egypt and the United Arab Emirates, after meeting first with Saudi Arabia's King Salman and Crown Prince Mohammed bin Salman.
-Kuwait is helping to mediate the discussions.
+Tillerson met in Jeddah with foreign ministers from the four nations leading the boycott of Qatar.
+Saudi Arabia, Bahrain, Egypt and the United Arab Emirates who accuse their gas-rich neighbor of supporting terrorism, a charge Doha denies.

+In his efforts to find a solution, Tillerson spent Monday in Kuwait, which is helping to mediate the discussions, then flew to Qatar on Tuesday, before shuttling to Saudi Arabia on Wednesday.
+The State Department announced Wednesday that the top US diplomat will return to Doha on Thursday.

+Tillerson left Jeddah without comment, but in brief remarks during the day, Crown Prince Mohammed bin Salman expressed appreciation for the US' efforts and for ongoing cooperation between their two countries.

 The visit comes a day after Tillerson signed a memorandum of understanding between the US and Qatar on fighting terrorism.
 The top US diplomat said he hoped it might help facilitate progress on the dispute.